 Massage Therapy Available Daily In Office

-We are now happy to offer two Licensed Massage Therapist available in the office.
+We are now happy to offer a Licensed Massage Therapist available in the office.
 Appointments are available for scheduling, and can be utilized by both current patients and those who may only be interested in massage therapy.

 Deep Tissue Massage